 The decision journey is often longer for B2B companies.
 And this means there will be different types (and many more types) of opportunities for off-page SEO at the various stages of the funnel.

 In order to support off-page SEO sufficiently, your content production plan will need to support your prospects over multiple months (and sometimes longer than a year) throughout the customer journey.
-You should also look at industry-specific platforms and sites, along with professional social networks such as LinkedIn, for opportunities to not only connect with your audience, but to do so in a way that generates organic backlinks pointing at your site.
+You should also look at industry-specific platforms and sites, along with professional social networks such as LinkedIn.
+These communities offer opportunities to not only connect with your audience and buyer personas, but to do so in a way that generates organic backlinks pointing at your site.

 We go into much more depth in examining off-page SEO strategies below, with each tactic a strong performer for B2B SEO marketing specifically.

 Let’s take a look at some powerful SEO strategies you can incorporate to grow market share.

 Match search intent through the funnel